Support the financial well-being of families

 Invest in TANF income support for family

-TANF can ease financial stress and lift children out of poverty by helping families afford basic necessities.
-Policymakers can drastically mprove TANF by increasing: monthly eligibility limits; the maximum TANF allotment; the lifetime benefit limit; and the asset limit (from $1,000 to $5,000).
-Currently, families must make less than minimum wage to meet both the eligibility limits and work requirements.
+TANF (Temporary Assistance for Needy Families) can reduce financial stress and help lift children out of poverty by helping families meet their basic needs.
+Georgia can strengthen TANF by increasing monthly eligibility limits, raising the monthly benefit amount, and updating both the lifetime limit and the asset limit from $1,000 to $5,000.